Buy Real Estate in Western Canada

 Before Writing an Offer for a Home for Sale

-When looking for homes for sale, and definitely before writing an offer, you should be fully aware of all the expenses involved with buying a home.
-Some expenses are one-time costs and others are continuous costs.
+When looking for homes for sale, and before writing an offer, you should be fully aware of all the expenses involved with buying a home.
+Some expenses are one-time costs while others are continuous costs.
 Check out our quick reference list before putting pen to paper.
-For example, some typical home ownership expenses are:
+For example, some typical homeownership expenses are: